santisiri/popego/README.md

 # Popego - A Meaningful Web
 Social media meets machine learning to deliver meaningful recommendations.
 Launched in September 2008.

+The project is not maintained anymore, but it is made available to world under a BSD3 license.

 ## Installation and Setup

 Install ``popserver`` using easy_install::